Skip to main content

 • A rule consists of one or more matching groups.

-• A customer is only considered authenticated when all matching groups have been successfully fulfilled.
+• A client is only considered authenticated if all matching groups are successfully fulfilled.

 • Each matching group has: